There are now 2 possible online modes for units:

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

-- Indicative assessments in this unit are as follows: (1) short answer exercise; (2) major assignment; and (3) final examination.
+- Indicative assessments in this unit are as follows: (1) in-class/online quizzes; (2) major assignment; and (3) final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)